 I think the middle T is all important.
 Trust a promise.
 This is the step I think is missing in most Christians’ attempt to live the Christian life.
 It is certainly my most common mistake.

-When Peter says, “Let him who serves serve in the strength that God supplies,” we do this not only by praying for that supply, but by trusting in the promise of the supply in specific situations.
-Paul says that God “supplies the Spirit to you by hearing with faith” (Galatians 3:5).
+When Peter says, “Whoever serves, [let him serve] as one who serves by the strength that God supplies” (1 Peter 4:11), we do this not only by praying for that supply, but by trusting in the promise of the supply in specific situations.
+Paul says that God supplies the Spirit to you “by hearing with faith” (Galatians 3:5).
 That is, we hear a promise and we believe it for a particular need, and the Holy Spirit comes to help us through that believed promise.

 10 Promises to Memorize

-So here is my suggestion for how to do this.
-Memorize a few promises that are so universally applicable they will serve you in almost every situation where you face a task to be done “in the strength that God supplies.”
-Then as those tasks come, Admit you can’t do that on your own.
+So, here is my suggestion for how to do this.
+Memorize a few promises that are so universally applicable, they will serve you in almost every situation where you face a task to be done “by the strength that God supplies.”
+Then, as those tasks come, admit you can’t do that on your own.
 Pray for the help you need.
-Then call to mind one of your memorized promises, and trust it — put your faith in it.
-Then act — believing that God is acting in your acting!
+Then, call to mind one of your memorized promises, and trust it — put your faith in it.
+Then, act — believing that God is acting in your acting!
 Finally, when you are done, thank him.

 Here are ten such promises to help you get started.
 Of these, the one I have used most often is Isaiah 41:10.

 “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand.”
 (Isaiah 41:10)